stellar-expert/soroban-build-workflow/README.md

 ### Prerequisites

 - Create a GitHub Actions workflow file `.github/workflows/release.yml` in your repository.
-- Decide how the compliation workflow will be triggered.
+- Decide how the compilation workflow will be triggered.
 The recommended way is to configure workflow activation on git tag creation.
 This should simplify versioning and ensure unique release names.

 ### Workflow inputs and secrets